danelahman/temporal-resources/README.md

   argument to `μˢ` (with `k` one of its subterms) because `Tˢ-≤t` does not change the given tree height.

-* In `Semantics/Model/Example/TSets/`, some of them modules typecheck extremely slowly due to the current definition of the presheaf model and the structure on it producing humongous inequational Agda terms in composite equations/diagrams, specifically:
+* In `Semantics/Model/Example/TSets/`, some of the modules typecheck extremely slowly due to the current (naive, direct) definition of the presheaf model and the structure on it producing humongous inequational Agda terms in composite equations/diagrams, namely:

   * `Semantics/Model/Example/TSets/Monad/Strength/Properties/CartesianStructure.agda`
     typechecks very slowly, with `--experimental-lossy-unification`